 Friday - Celebration Assembly led by the Headteacher

-Our theme for this half term is Justice.
+Our theme for this half term is Compassion.

 At the end of each half term, we invite our parent community to join us for a special class assembly led by the children linked to the theme we are currently focusing on.